Written by on . Last updated February 3rd, 2026.

 Nearby towns and cities

-Located 14 kilometer (9 mi) southwest of the epicenter of this earthquake, Dhing (Assam, India) is the nearest significant population center.
-The intensity of shaking and damage in Dhing is estimated to be around level V on the Modified Mercalli Intensity scale (moderate shaking, very light damage).
+Located 10 kilometer (6 mi) north of the epicenter of this earthquake, Morigaon (Assam, India) is the nearest significant population center.
+The intensity of shaking and damage in Morigaon is estimated to be around level V on the Modified Mercalli Intensity scale (moderate shaking, very light damage).

-Multiple large cities are in proximity of today's earthquake.
-Guwahati is located 68 km to the west-southwest and experienced an intensity of IV (light shaking, likely no damage).
-Sylhet is located 171 km to the south-southwest and experienced an intensity of III (weak shaking, probably no damage).
-Shillong is located 102 km to the south-southwest and experienced an intensity of III (weak shaking, probably no damage).
+Major cities near this earthquake: Guwahati is located 64 km to the west-southwest and experienced an intensity of IV (light shaking, likely no damage).
+Sylhet is located 167 km to the south-southwest and experienced an intensity of III (weak shaking, probably no damage).
+Shillong is located 98 km to the south-southwest and experienced an intensity of III (weak shaking, probably no damage).

 Overview of nearby places